gerbyzation/interactiveStory/other/spec.md

 4 Februari 2:00: I have written some scenes for the story.
 I want to add a few more later on, but these are not mandatory for this to work so I'm gonna set up the whole thing first.
 I have worked on getting the templates rendered.
 Made a few silly mistakes so spend too much the evening trying to get stuff working.
 That's resolved now, but I haven't been able to get the page rendering working.
 I've split the locations in 2 objects, so that the memory can be randomised.
 To make this work I need to alter some things in the code of the app.

 4 Februari 23:00: I have finished implementing the code to support the 2 catagories.
 The code is now in a seperate file, but doesn't use the OOP because I couldn't get it to work.
-It didn't like the constructor function.
-Now it's just using prototypes.
+It didn't recognise the constructor function, so the file might not have been imported in the right way?
+But since it's a custom module I can't find a lot of help on the internet about it Now it's just using prototypes and works fine again.
+(Why do we even need OOP in JS?
+It's just wasting my time).
+I had hoped to be past the code and to have done some work tonight on the design of the story, but because of the issues with seperating the code I didn't get around to that.

 ## Testing